alessandromeo/alessandromeo.github.io/cross-architecture.md

 The schema described in the previous section only deals with loosely coupled SW block sets implementing the application features, but, in order to complete the actual SW, the composition root code should be added.

-For keeping a high level of flexibility, in the **Cross Architecture** the composition root code is split into several blocks called *U Composition Rings* and *I Composition Rings* (the ones holding the "U" and "I" letters in the schema); the *Composition Rings* get then chained together in a nested reference tree called *Composition Chain*.
+For keeping a high level of flexibility, in the **Cross Architecture** the composition root code is split into several blocks called *"U" Composition Rings* and *"I" Composition Rings* (the ones holding the "U" and "I" letters in the schema); the *Composition Rings* get then chained together in a nested reference tree called *Composition Chain*.

 ![Cross Architecture - Composition Chain](Alessandro Meo Cross Architecture - Composition Chain.png)